kjyww/studygit/readme.txt

 Git tracks changes of files.
 I use github.
-Create a new branch dev is quick. use "git checkout -b dev"
+Create a new branch dev is quick. use "git checkout -b dev" Create a new branch yww is quick and simple.